tooget/Idea-Archive/README.md

    - as a part of social security identification

 ## Data Management
- - Master Data Management with DDL version control and value validation
+ - Master Data Management with git-based DDL version control and value validation